 TAMU Math Circle is a joint project between the Departments of Mathematics and Electrical and Computer Engineering at Texas A&M University.
-We meet in the Blocker Building at Texas A&M on Saturdays, 2:00- 5:00 pm, almost every week during the Fall and Spring semesters.
 Mathematical Circles are a form of education enrichment and outreach that bring students into direct contact with mathematical professionals in an informal setting, to work on interesting problems or topics in mathematics.
 The goal is to get the students excited about the mathematics, giving them a setting that encourages them to become passionate about mathematics.
 TAMU Math Circle is jointly organized by Drs.
-Yasskin, Yu, and Jung from the Math Department and Dr. Sprintson from the Electrical and Computer Engineering Department.
+Yasskin, Yu, and Wencei from the Math Department with the help of our graduate student organizer Joshua Goldstein.
 The circle is directed to gifted students in grades 5-12.

 Due to the global pandemic, we will be online for the 2020 - 2021 academic year.
 All activities will be conducted online via Zoom.

 There are two components to our activities, discovery or interactive exploration of mathematical ideas and concepts, and problem-solving classes.
 We will have two simultaneous Zoom meetings running each Saturday according to the following schedule: